Fujifilm Guides

 Exposure Comp+1/3

-Why these settings: Auto WB does some of the heavy lifting here, partially correcting the orange cast while leaving enough warmth for character.
-The WB shift then pushes back toward warm (R+2, B-3), keeping the indoor amber feel without making faces orange.
+Why these settings: Auto WB partially corrects the orange cast while leaving enough warmth for character.
+The WB shift pushes back toward warm (R+2, B-3), keeping the indoor amber feel without making faces orange.
 Sharpness at -1 and Clarity at -1 create a softer rendering that matches the gentle quality of indoor light.
 DR200 handles the harsh contrast from direct overhead lighting and bright windows.
-Grain at Strong, Small adds the cozy, analog texture that suits indoor scenes.
+Grain at Strong, Small adds cozy, analog texture.

 Best subjects: Restaurants, cafes, home interiors, dinner scenes, portraits under lamp light.